liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/SharePoint-prioritization.md

 - **Other API Requests**: SharePoint APIs such as CSOM and REST are charged at $1.00 per 1,000 requests.

 > [!NOTE]
-> As stated above while this is part of the Microsoft Graph Metered API platform all API calls to SharePoint and OneDrive will be included.
-Price will vary based on the API used per pricing above.
+> As stated previously while this is part of the Microsoft Graph Metered API platform, all API calls to SharePoint and OneDrive are included.
+Price varies based on the API used per pricing above.

 ## How to Leverage Service Prioritization in SharePoint

 Administrators can onboard and manage service prioritization policies and app registrations using the [SharePoint Online PowerShell module](/powershell/module/sharepoint-online/index.md).
 Below are some key cmdlets: